Home » Job Description » Drilling Rig Personnel Organization In Oil & Gas

 Rig Supervisor

-The company representative or rig supervisor personnel is hired by the operating oil drilling company and is responsible for all phases of drilling operations and for all needed tools and services such as casing, drilling mud, logging, and cementing.
+The company representative or rig drilling supervisor is hired by the operating oil drilling company and is responsible for all phases of drilling operations and for all needed tools and services such as casing, drilling mud, logging, and cementing.
 Upon arrival at a rig site, contact the company representative first.

 Check Also Rig Zone Jobs For Rig Supervisor